Drewbi/Bomodoro/README.md

 <br>
  Are you just evil ?
 <br>
-   Your siblings using ur laptop ?
+   Your siblings using your laptop ?
 <br>
 Have you ever found yourself getting distracted for hours browsing the web?
 Do you get tired and sluggish while studying for exams?
 <br>